sankaranramantn/myprojects/README.md

 # myprojects

+Description

+Converts any ffmpeg supported mp4/mkv into AV1 using Nvidia 40 series av1_nvenc encoder, code can be modified to use hevc_nvenc or any AMF/qsv encoders

 Java AV1/Hevc Transcoder GUI Wrapper above ffmpeg

 Install ffmpeg on your computer, your computer also needs JDK as this GUI is written in Java Swing